Q n A: The answers to life's toughest questions

 How do I know if a pedal is in stock?

-Another simple one: if you can add it to your cart, its in stock.
+If you can add it to your cart, its in stock and ready to ship.

 I live in Portland, can I pick up my order?